 Admission Information

 Applications may be submitted online at UCSB Graduate Division.
+Faculty accepting graduate students for the coming year will appear on the drop-down menu on the application portal.
 Helpful information on applying to Graduate Programs at UCSB may be found at the Graduate Division Admissions and Outreach.

 Applicants should put their name on each page of their Statement of Purpose.
 The statement of purpose (typically 2-5 pages) should clearly indicate why the applicant wishes to pursue graduate studies in the field of Feminist Studies.